jiansongyang/scrapy-auto-translation-middleware/README.md

 If you don't feel comfortable to hard-code your API key in settings.py, you have an other option to specify the key as a command line option when you run the spider:

     scrapy crawl cities -s GOOGLE_CLOUD_API_KEY="<api.key.you.got.from.google.cloud>"
-## Write your own
+## Write your own translation middleware

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDYzMjQ1MjksMTczOTYwNTcxNywtMT
+eyJoaXN0b3J5IjpbLTIwMzM5ODUxMzIsMTczOTYwNTcxNywtMT
 IzODE5MTQyOSw2Njk4OTc1NCwxNzIxNDMzOTAwLDE0Mjc3NjQ5
 NDIsMTU0ODU4MTc0MiwtNjg0MDc1NDY5LDYxNjI0MTg3OSw1Nj
 A5MDQ1OSwtMjAyNjk5NzU4NSwtMjMwMDkxODQ3LC0xMTgyMzE1